Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 FLAGS=--orin --algo CNT
 DEVICE_ID=--device-id jetson-0
 ```

+Change the `jetson-0` in `DEVICE_ID` to the same name and number as ending
+portion of the corresponding Jetson's hostname.

+For example, if your raspi is `HMD-rivername-pi-1` and the corresponding jetson
+is `HMD-rivername-jetson-1` put `jetson-1` here.

 The `RTSP_URL` depends on what URL the camera streams out.
 For example, BARLUS cameras
 have two main types: